AMY: The Carpentries’ internal database

-Bulk add persons menu option in the regular
+Bulk add persons menu option in the

-+ menu or the
+New menu at the top right or the

 More menu.
 Note: To bulk add records, the persons must have a role specified (instructor,helper,learner,host) associated with a specific event.

 This will take you to a screen where you can verify each record, correct any errors, and submit them for bulk upload.
+If a person with the same name and email already exists in the database, you will be able to match the new entry to the existing record.
+Otherwise a new person record will be created.

-Adding a new airport¶
+Adding a New Airport

 Airports are used as approximate geographic identifiers for our instructors.
 Each airport is identified by its three digit IATA code which can be looked up using the link in AMY.